Who are we?

 What is a “social enterprise”?

+Social Enterprises are businesses with a Social Impact.
 It means that the company invests 50% of its surplus into “charitable projects”.

 “Charitable projects” include but are not limited to support Digital Artists by facilitating project deliveries and commissioning new artworks.